 BOCES must balance the need of students to attend school and the need for order in the classroom to establish an environment conducive to learning.
-Therefore, building principals/supervisors/acting principals may place students who would otherwise be suspended from BOCES as the result of a Code of Conduct violation into in-school suspension.
+Therefore, building principals and those individuals designated as acting principals by the Board may place students who would otherwise be suspended from BOCES as the result of a Code of Conduct violation into in-school suspension.
 Students will be provided alternative instruction by appropriately certified individuals in accordance with applicable law.